| Correlation Strategies

 highly negative Cor=.
 They are designed for professional market timers, and not the

+average investor.
 How Could I Lose with These Mutual Funds!

 Not only can you lose, you can lose big time.
 It is guaranteed that when one mutual fund is up

+the other is down.
+You will be depending on pure market timing.
 This is NOT a strategy where you can use FastTrack tools to pick the better mutual fund.
 When

 we recommend switching between mutual fund pairs, it is always involves two funds with good

+long-term fundamentals.
 But Isn't This AccuTrack Heaven?

 NO!
 AccuTrack does well picking the stronger of two independent mutual funds, but we are only